-New health and wellness Store opens in Morganton
+New health and wellness store opens in Morganton

 Chamness said she moved to Morganton in September and found a place to rent.
 From there, everything fell into place within a matter of weeks, and in November, Eckert relocated from Atlanta to Morganton and Dragonfly Apothecary and Artisan Market was born.

-According to the store’s Facebook page, the store is dedicated to promoting whole body health through a variety of natural, non-toxic and biodegradable household and body care products.
+According to its Facebook page, the store is dedicated to promoting whole body health through a variety of natural, non-toxic and biodegradable household and body care products.

 “We try to carry only all-natural, organic, sustainable products,” Eckert said.
 “We also have refill stations for the majority of our products to encourage recycling.”

-The store carries everything from all-natural locally made soaps, bath bombs and bath salts to organic household cleaning products, candles and an assortment of herbal teas.
-According to Eckert, the teas have various health benefits from detoxing the body and boosting the immune system to promoting gut health, good circulation and more.
+The store carries everything from all-natural locally-made soaps, bath bombs and bath salts to organic household cleaning products, candles and an assortment of herbal teas.
+According to Eckert, the teas have various health benefits from detoxing the body and boosting the immune system to promoting gut health and supporting good circulation.

 The store also carries an assortment of essential oils and carrier oils.
 According to Eckert, essential oils are mixed with carrier oils to avoid skin irritation and allow the oils to more effectively absorb into the skin.
 Eckert said the store also carries diffusers as well as bath salts and candles that can be mixed with the essential oils.